patrickyoung281/phase-3-sinatra-react-project/README.md

 <h4><strong>Optional Default Data:</strong></h4>

-<h4>The repository has a seed data file which contains three default languages and their associated dialects.
-If you would like to start the site with these default languages already on the page, open a new terminal, cd into the app file, and run the command rake db:seed.</h4>
+The repository has a seed data file which contains three default languages and their associated dialects.
+If you would like to start the site with these default languages already on the page, open a new terminal, cd into the app file, and run the command rake db:seed.

-<h4>~phase-3-sinatra-react-project/app$ rake db:seed</h4>
+~phase-3-sinatra-react-project/app$ rake db:seed

 <h3><strong>Create A Language</strong></h3>